Hutchison Whampoa: History

+During the 1980s, Hutchison Whampoa bought 33% of Hong Kong Electric Holdings.
+In 1985, Hutchison Telecommunications, a mobile phone service, was launched, which became a major player in telecommunications in the 1990s.
+By 2004, Li's equity in Hutchison Whampoa had gradually increased to 49.9%.

 In March 2011, Hutchison Port Holdings Trust (HPHT) announced that the company would IPO through Singapore Exchange for about US$5.4 billion.
 This would be the largest offering in South East Asia and surpass Petronas Chemicals' offering of about $4.1 billion.

-In January 2015, Li Ka-shing entered into talks with Telefónica to buy its British mobile division O2 for around $15.4 billion but the deal was blocked in 2016 by the EU's Competition Commissioner.
+In January 2015, Li Ka-shing entered into talks with Telefónica to buy its British mobile division, O2, for around $15.4 billion, but the deal was blocked in 2016 by the EU's Competition Commissioner.

-In January 2015, Li Ka Shing confirmed plans for Cheung Kong Holdings to purchase the remaining shares in Hutchison Whampoa that it did not already own, and merge the two companies as CK Hutchison Holdings.
+In January 2015, Li Ka-shing confirmed plans for Cheung Kong Holdings to purchase the remaining shares in Hutchison Whampoa that it did not already own, and merge the two companies as CK Hutchison Holdings.
 The merger is part of a larger reorganisation of Li's businesses, which will involve the spin-off of property assets into Cheung Kong Property.
 The new holding company has been incorporated in the Cayman Islands, rather than Hong Kong.

 In May 2015, Hutchison revealed plans to sell one-third of its stake in its British-based mobile phone businesses for a potential fee of $4.3 billion to five investors including GIC Private Limited, Canada Pension Plan Investment Board, Abu Dhabi Investment Authority, BTG Pactual and Caisse de dépôt et placement du Québec.

 Operations

 HWL operated in 54 countries and employed around 230,000 staff worldwide.
-The company had six core businesses, most of which transferred to CK Hutchison:
+The company had six core businesses, most of which transferred to CK Hutchison in 2015:

 Ports and related services

-Hutchison Port Holdings (HPH) operates across Europe, the Americas, Asia, the Middle East and Africa.
-It operates in five of the seven busiest container ports in the world, handling 13% of the world's container traffic.
-Hutchison Whampoa operates container terminals in Panama, as well as Mexico and other parts of the Americas.
+Hutchison Port Holdings (HPH) operated across Europe, the Americas, Asia, the Middle East and Africa.
+It operated in five of the seven busiest container ports in the world, handling 13% of the world's container traffic.
+It operated container terminals in Panama, as well as Mexico and other parts of the Americas.

+In March 2025, the Li family sold HPH to BlackRock after several weeks of negotiations saying it felt "political pressure" as the Trump administration was pursuing its America First foreign policy.